mesosphere/dcos-docs-site/pages/dkp/kaptain/1.0.1-0.5.0/install/air-gapped/index.md

 ---
 layout: layout.pug
-navigationTitle: Install air-gapped
+navigationTitle: Install air gapped
-title: Install Kaptain on an air-gapped cluster
+title: Install Kaptain on an air gapped cluster
 menuWeight: 10
-excerpt: Install Kaptain on an air-gapped cluster
+excerpt: Install Kaptain on an air gapped cluster
 beta: false
 enterprise: false
 ---

-## Air-Gapped Installation
+## Air gapped installation

-**IMPORTANT** the air-gapped installation is still in beta, so the process may change in the future.
+**IMPORTANT** the air gapped installation is still in beta, so the process may change in the future.

-Kaptain supports installation on an air-gapped (a.k.a. offline or private) Konvoy cluster.
-Before installing Kaptain, please follow the [Konvoy Air-Gapped Installation Guide](/dkp/konvoy/1.5/install/install-airgapped/) to set up the air-gapped Konvoy cluster.
+Kaptain supports installation on an air gapped (a.k.a. offline or private) Konvoy cluster.
+Before installing Kaptain, please follow the [Konvoy Air Gapped Installation Guide](/dkp/konvoy/1.5/install/install-airgapped/) to set up the air gapped Konvoy cluster.
 The cluster admin is responsible for configuring the Konvoy `cluster.yaml` correctly and ensuring container images have been pre-loaded to the private registry before spinning up the cluster.

-The installation steps for Kaptain on an air-gapped cluster are as follows:
+The installation steps for Kaptain on an air gapped cluster are as follows:

-* Get [`konvoy_air_gapped.tar.bz2`](/dkp/konvoy/1.5/install/install-airgapped/) that will contain the required artifacts to perform an air-gapped installation.
+* Get [`konvoy_air_gapped.tar.bz2`](/dkp/konvoy/1.5/install/install-airgapped/) that will contain the required artifacts to perform an air gapped installation.

 * Get the [Kaptain release artifacts](../../download/), which include Kaptain and the images files (`images-install.json` and `images-runtime.json`).